 Coulter Partners talked recently to Karen Taylor, Research Director with the Deloitte Centre for Health Solutions, about Digital Disruption in Healthcare

-CP: From your research what are the biggest challenges you see facing businesses at the crossover of healthcare and technology?
+Coulter Partners: From your research what are the biggest challenges you see facing businesses at the crossover of the healthcare and technology?

 Where healthcare insights are missing in a tech company, or tech skills in a healthcare or pharma company, there are two options; compete and acquire the necessary skills internally, or partner.
 Increasingly we are seeing partnerships and collaborations, not only in the pharma industry but also in healthcare, although concerns remain around the motives for such partnering.
 Is it simply about gaining access to patient data and if so, how are they going to use that data?
 Some of the bigger challenges that face all industries in the healthcare ecosystem are around data privacy, data security and access to data.
 Consequently, all stakeholders need to demonstrate and generate trust in the way patient data is used.

 CP: How do healthcare companies misunderstand what consumers want and in turn, how do tech companies misunderstand what patients want?

 Karen: I think there has been both a misunderstanding and miscommunication.
 Big tech companies have not been clear about what they might do with the data they can access through the use of their technologies.
 And those companies that are working with the NHS, for instance in the Digital-first primary care space and in hospitals, to try to improve workflow or how patients engage or access information, are also clouding the issue.
 There is a great deal of scepticism around security of health data and patients fear that it may ultimately be used to penalise them in some way – whether it’s to invalidate their access to healthcare insurance or restrict their access to some forms of healthcare because of their behaviours.